 Most first-time applicants for Social Security Disability benefits are denied.
 However, on appeal, a large majority of those initially denied claims are reversed.
 Our attorneys have represented countless clients in Social Security Disability cases and are particularly effective when additional medical information and doctor testimony can be introduced.

-If you are unable to work and believe that your disability may be long-term in nature, contact our Greensburg Social Security Disability attorneys and let us help you get started.
+If you are unable to work and believe that your disability may be long-term in nature, contact us to help you get started.
 We receive no fees from you unless you are awarded your benefits.

 Related Articles